Book Launch, Blog Launch, and Other Firsts in Goldsboro

-It is still sinking in that I became a best selling author on Amazon five days ago.
-The launch of my book, “Is Your Head On Straight?” went father than I thought it would.
-A lot of firsts are happening in my life.
+It is still sinking in that I became a best-selling author on Amazon five days ago.
+The launch of my book, “Is Your Head On Straight?” went farther than I thought it would.
+A lot of firsts are happening in the life of your local Goldsboro chiropractor.
 That was the first book I have ever written, and this is the first blog I have ever written.
 I hope to keep my writings relevant to the readers and on point.
 As any good writer knows you can only write what you know about.
 Being I was able to write a book about a specialized chiropractic technique, called Atlas Orthogonal, I will be writing about that procedure and how it changed the lives of a number of people these past 17 years I’ve been using it.

 Another topic I am passionate about it is running!
 Like the kind of run that takes one 26.2 miles to finish.
 Yet as I write that out everything is relative.
 Many readers may think running a marathon is huge and almost insurmountable, yet I know of runners who run 100 miles in one run.
 So, yes, running will be a topic I will share with the readers yet my true love is my profession of being a chiropractor, more specifically an Atlas Orthogonalist.
 As such my first case study will come right out of my book.

 Patient Case Study in Goldsboro

 It was a rainy night when fourteen-year-old Ricky took off on a helmetless bicycle ride that didn’t come out well.
 A car struck him from behind sending him above the car.
 He did come down on the roof of the car and crushed his skull.
 After two months in a coma, he came to, another two months and he was released from the hospital.
 It wasn’t until sixteen years later that I had the privilege to improve this gentleman’s life.